Last Updated on July 29, 2022 by Paroma

 Marin Headlands is home to some of the most scenic dog friendly hikes in the Bay Area.
 This part of Marin county, just north of the Golden Gate Bridge is known for its coastal hikes and those leading to spectacular views of the Golden Gate Bridge.
 Here are our favorite ones:

-This is the most popular of all dog friendly hikes in Marin Headlands and can be accessed from the Rodeo beach parking lot, an off leash dog beach favorite with the locals.
+This is the most popular of all dog friendly hikes in Marin Headlands (a hilly peninsula across the bridge for spectacular views) and can be accessed from the Rodeo beach parking lot, an off leash dog beach favorite with the locals.
 The trail snakes along the bluffs atop the Pacific Ocean revealing dramatic views of the coastline.

 Although the trail merges with several others crisscrossing all the way up to Muir Beach, many of those are not accessible to dogs.
 You can either do the 5.1 mile loop with Miwok Trail near the Old Bunker road or the smaller loop from the parking lot to Battery Townsley and back along a paved road.